OsherKoren/play-with-mcp/README.md

-# Expense Tracker MCP Server
+# Expense Tracker MCP Server Demo

 This MCP (Model Context Protocol) server lets AI assistants (like **Claude Desktop**) access expense data from your local SQLite database and answer questions like: